alex/what-happens-when/README.rst

   values using `"CSS lexical and syntax grammar"`_
 * Each CSS file is parsed into a ``StyleSheet object``, where each object contains CSS rules with selectors and objects corresponding CSS grammar.
-* A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* The CSS parser can be implemented using either a top-down or bottom-up parser generator.
+  However, the parsing process typically yields the same result regardless of the specific parser   implementation employed.

 Page Rendering
 --------------